reflectoring/reflectoring.github.io/_posts/2020-02-09-single-responsibility-principle.md

 However, this shouldn't intimidate us. **We should just split (or merge) components while we see that the software qualities in which we are interested keep improving.**

-Thus, the next step is to analyze how Single Responsibility Principle affects the specific software qualities.
+Thus, the next step is to analyze how the Single Responsibility Principle affects the specific software qualities.

-## The impact of Single Responsibility Principle on different software qualities
+## The Impact Of the Single Responsibility Principle On Different Software Qualities

 ### Understandability and Learning Curve
 **When we split responsibilities between smaller methods and classes, usually the system becomes easier to learn overall.** We can learn bite-sized components one at a time, iteratively.
 When we jump into a new codebase, we can learn fine-graned components as we need them, ignoring the internals of the other components which are not yet relevant for us.

-If you have ever worked with code where Single Responsibility Principle was not regarded much, you probably remember the frustration when you  stumble upon a three hundred-line method or a thousand-line class about which you need to understand something, probably a little thing, but in order to figure that out you are forced to read through the whole method or the class.
+If you have ever worked with code in which the Single Responsibility Principle was not regarded much, you probably remember the frustration when you  stumble upon a three hundred-line method or a thousand-line class about which you need to understand something, probably a little thing, but in order to figure that out you are forced to read through the whole method or the class.
 This not only takes a lot of time and mental energy, but also fills the "memory cache" of your brain with junk information that is completely irrelevant at the moment.

 However, **it is possible to take the saparation of concerns so far that it might actually become harder to understand the logic.** Returning to the `processTransaction()` example, consider the following way of implementing it: